Arman511/rrl_cli_reader/README.md

 ### Read Chapters

 Once a book is loaded, navigate through chapters using the options displayed.
-Press enter to progress through the story.
+Press enter to progress through the story,  and type exit to bo back to the menu.

 ## Usage